Unsupervised Hyperspectral Image Super-Resolution via Self-Supervised Modality Decoupling: Conclusion

 \section{Conclusion}

-In this paper, we have presented a fundamental insight into hyperspectral and multispectral image fusion (HMIF) by revealing the critical importance of modality decoupling.
+In this paper, we have presented a fundamental insight into the fusion-based hyperspectral image super-resolution task by revealing the critical importance of modality decoupling.
 Specifically, we have introduced an end-to-end self-supervised modality-decoupled spatial-spectral fusion (MossFuse) framework that decouples shared and complementary information across modalities and aggregates a concise representation of the LR-HSIs and HR-MSIs to reduce modality redundancy.
 To reinforce this process, we have developed a novel subspace clustering loss that simultaneously guides the network in aggregating shared LR-MSI components while discerning them from the modality-complementary spatial and spectral components.
 Through extensive experimentation, we have validated that the integration of precisely decoupled components: the modality-shared LR-MSIs and modality-complementary spatial, spectral information, substantially enhances fusion performance.
 This improvement is achieved without resorting to complex architectural designs or extensive parameterization.
 As such, this work results in superior-quality HR-HSI reconstruction with significantly reduced computational overhead in terms of both model parameters and inference time.
 For future work, we will explore the integration of large-scale pretraining and semantic supervision to further enhance the generalizability of our framework across diverse scenes and sensor domains.
+Further work will also include experimental investigations into more forms of noise distribution, which would help reveal the limitations of the present work in more effectively dealing with unseen signal degradation types.